GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 ### I Got Errors!

 The plugin isn't perfect and might not run correctly first time.
-A couple of avenues to consider when bug fixing:
+Here are couple of avenues to consider when bug fixing:

-If there's a general error around not finding the file/module, you may need to run `File -> Invalidate Caches/Restart`
+If there's a general error around not finding the file/module, you may need to run `File -> Invalidate Caches/Restart` to kick off IntelliJ's indexing again.

+If it can't find the Erlang SDK you can confirm if the Erlang Plugin picked up your install by navigating to `File -> Project Structure -> SDKs -> Elixir`